 Translational Development is a department within the Research and Development organization that facilitates the transition of drug candidates from drug discovery through early- and late-stage clinical development.
 Early-stage translational development activities enable rational determination of dose-schedule and responsive patient populations, based on deep understanding of drug mechanism of action.
 Late-stage translational development activities build upon the early work, additionally exploring mechanisms of resistance, rational drug combinations and product differentiation.
 The late-stage translational development function is responsible for the development of translational strategies to support the development, and maximize the potential, of Celgene therapies post-clinical proof-of-concept, including registrations and life-cycle management.

-Reporting to Senior Director/Translational Development Myeloid Disease Lead, the candidate will be part of the late stage myeloid translational group based in San Francisco, CA. The individual will be responsible for developing, implementing and executing translational research strategies to support drug development programs in multiple disease areas, including MDS and AML.
+Reporting to Senior Director, Translational Development & Diagnostics, the candidate will be part of the late stage lymphoma/CLL translational group based in Summit, NJ.
+The Associate Director role is a highly integrated role and will be responsible for developing, implementing and executing translational research strategies to support drug development programs in the disease areas of lymphoma/CLL while engaging and learning from counterpart activities in Multiple Myeloma and Myeloid disease groups.
 This individual will act as the translational lead on development teams, responsible for biomarker studies and analysis of patient data.
 The successful candidate will effectively interact with global project teams, clinical research physicians, clinical statisticians, computational biologists, contract research organizations, academic experts, and internal translational research scientists to deliver science that supports the development and access of medicines to patients in need.

 Responsibilities will include, but are not limited to, the following:

-- Serve as member of cross-functional late-stage global project team, responsible for leading development and implementation of asset-specific translational strategies (e.g. mechanisms of drug efficacy, mechanisms of resistance, rational combinations, new indications, patient segmentations, and product differentiation):
+· Member of cross-functional late-stage global project team, responsible for leading development and implementation of asset-specific translational strategies (e.g. mechanisms of drug efficacy, mechanisms of resistance, rational combinations, new indications, patient segmentations, and product differentiation)

-- Coordinates cross-functional activities through direct interaction with global project teams, clinical research physicians, clinical statisticians, clinical and translational operations, computational biologists, contract research organizations, academic experts, and internal translational scientists
+Coordinate cross-functional activities through direct interaction with global project teams, clinical research physicians, clinicalstatisticians, clinical and translational operations, computational biologists, contract research organizations, academic experts, and internal translational scientists

-- Authors study reports, biomarker components of clinical protocols, patent applications, and peer-reviewed publications
+· Authors study reports, biomarker components of clinical protocols, patent applications, regulatory submissions and peer-reviewed publications

-- Communicates regularly; prepares and delivers presentations within the department, to governance and senior leadership bodies, and externally
+Communicates regularly; prepares and delivers presentations within the department and externally

 Celgene is committed to equal opportunity in the terms and conditions of employment for all employees and job applicants without regard to race, color, religion, sex, sexual orientation, age, gender identity or gender expression, national origin, disability or veteran status.